- Our desires are not inherent, but copied. When someone wants something, we naturally want it too.

 There are two types of models:

 - Models we meet in daily life (friends, parents, teachers) called internal models of desire.

 - Models we know of but who don’t necessarily know we exist (philosophers, movie stars, religious characters, etc) called external models of desire.

 Because people don’t like when others imitate them, mimetic desire leads to two possible outcomes (called cycles) in relationships:

 Initially, everyone starts with their own desires.
 Over time though, all desires converge; everyone wants the same thing.
 People are competing and figh as a result.
 This is the mimetic crisis.

 To avoid having a complete breakdown of the social order, past societies developed a mechanism that resolves mimetic rivalry: the scapegoat mechanism.

-- To unite around one same desire, hereby breaking the smaller mimetic rivalries.
+- To unite around one same desire, thereby breaking the smaller mimetic rivalries.

 - To transfer their sins onto the scapegoat, thereby redeeming them.

-- To experience catharsis (the release of trauma) by assisting to the sacrifice.
+- To experience catharsis (the release of trauma) by witnessing the sacrifice.